SungjoonPark/FactorRotation/README.md

 ### Small Tips
 1. Normalizing the input matrix (word vectors) before computing a rotation matrix T improves performance.
-In the example, all of the elements in the unrorated word vector matrix are divided by the maximum value of that matrix, to ensure that all values are between from -1 to 1.
+In the example, all of the elements in the unrotated word vector matrix are divided by the maximum value of that matrix, to ensure that all values are between from -1 to 1.

 2. The size of the input word vector matrix matters.
 If the size rather small, like (10000, 300), the algorithm will easily converge within a few hours with GPU support.
-However, if the matrix gets larger (N of word vectors > 100000, Number of dimensions > 500), it might take 1~2 day of training time to obtain resonable results.
+However, if the matrix gets larger (N of word vectors > 100000, Number of dimensions > 500), it might take 1~2 day of training time to obtain reasonable results.

-3. You can adjust parameters of the function `GPA`, such as `tol` or `max_tries` to find better solution of T.
+3. You can adjust parameters of the function `GPA`, such as `tol` or `max_tries` to find a better solution of T.

 ## Update log
 12.23.18: To address some code maintenance issues, we change our implementation from Tensorflow to PyTorch.

 ## Reference

 Robert I Jennrich.
 2001.
-A simple general procedurefor orthogonal rotation.
+A simple general procedure for orthogonal rotation.
 Psychometrika66(2):289–306